-Despite the depressing title, Kill Me Baby (or Baby, please kill me depending on the translator, though the anime adaptation uses the former as the main title, and both in the eyecatches), is a Yonkoma gag strip revolving mostly around slapstick humor.Yasuna Oribe is an airheaded high school girl who tries to greet a new student one day, only to discover that she's brutally efficient at twisting her arm, putting her in a chokehold, and using other painful methods of submission.
+Despite the depressing title, Kill Me Baby (or Baby, please kill me depending on the translator, though the anime adaptation uses the former as the main title, and both in the eyecatches), is a Yonkoma gag strip serialized in Manga Time Kirara revolving mostly around slapstick humor.Yasuna Oribe is an airheaded high school girl who tries to greet a new student one day, only to discover that she's brutally efficient at twisting her arm, putting her in a chokehold, and using other painful methods of submission.
 She later learns that the girl's name is Sonya, and she works for an unnamed organization as an assassin.
 As the manga continues, Yasuna fluctuates between trying to warm Sonya up to living the life of a normal schoolgirl and occasionally trying to one-up her in various tests of skill.
 Both methods often end in failure, but it doesn't stop Yasuna from trying.An anime adaptation was green-lit for the Winter 2012 Anime season.
-It started airing on January 5, 2012.Everybody who is a fan of dark slapstick comedy should check this out.Sentai Filmworks acquired the licensing rights for the show and even announced that an English dub is prepared.
+It started airing on January 5, 2012.Everybody who is a fan of dark slapstick comedy should check this out.Sentai Filmworks acquired the licensing rights for the show and released an English dub.

 Demoted to Extra: At the end of the first volume, the manga's creator mentioned that Yasuna was initially supposed to play the "straight" girl to contrast with Sonya's insanity, and a third unnamed child assassin with braided hair and a Chinese fighting style was going to play The Ditz.
 However, Yasuna eventually absorbed the third girl's personality and became the crazy girl to Sonya's relatively "straight" role, while the other girl was relegated to the extra material outside of the story.